caiguanhao/Maintainer/README.md

 Maintainer
 ==========

-Maintainer is an single-page web application managing routine scripts that may run on local or remote server.
+Maintainer is a single-page web application managing routine scripts that may run on local or remote server.
 Jobs that created by a root user can be set with different permissions to allow other users to execute the jobs on their own.
 The job is some shell scripts that can